cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

     // send the tokens we received above to the next port and channel
     // on the forwarding path
-    // and reduce the forwarding by the first element packetSequence = sendFungibleTokens(
+    // and reduce the forwarding by the first element
+    // Here we must call the core sendPacket providing the correct Payload --> Need to construct the payload packetSequence = sendFungibleTokens(
       receivedTokens,
       receiver, // sender of next packet